JacobCote/EasyMD/README.md

 Implicit solvent simulations use a generalized Born based implicit solvent.

-Ligands charges are calculated using openbabel's python api.
+Ligand charges are calculated using openbabel's python api.
 Forces for ligands are calculated using the openff-2.2.0 forcefield.

 ## Roadmap

-- [ ] Add an analysing tool for trajectory analysis
+- [ ] Add an analysis tool for trajectory
 - [ ] Add simulated annealing simulations

 See the [open issues](https://github.com/JacobCote/EasyMD/issues) for a full list of proposed features (and known issues).